V0alz/AngrySquare2/README.md

 I plan to expand on my original idea...

 Any textures may not be final.
+I'm not investing huge amounts of time into this project, so updates here may be small.

 #### License
 See the LICENSE(.md) file for more details.